 Who Gets Hangovers?

-Rhode Island researcher Dr. Robert Swift, of Providence Veteran Affairs Medical Center, studied hangovers and found that mild to moderate drinkers were more likely to suffer hangovers than habitually heavy drinkers.
+Rhode Island researcher Dr. Robert Swift, of Providence Veteran Affairs Medical Center, studied hangovers and found that mild to moderate drinkers were more likely to experience hangovers than habitually heavy drinkers.
 This may be because the body builds up a tolerance to the effects of alcohol.
 Or it may be that heavy drinkers keep drinking to stave off the pain of a hangover.
-Dr. Swift also found that if you had a family history of alcoholism, you were more likely to suffer from bad hangovers.
+Dr. Swift also found that if you had a family history of alcoholism, you were more likely to experience bad hangovers.

 How Many Beers?

 Go Ask Alice, a column sponsored by Health Services at Columbia University, reports that for most people, the hangover threshold is five drinks, especially if you consume those drinks in a short period of time, and especially if you drink on an empty stomach.
 Drinking games, binge drinking and shots can contribute to the problem.
 One drink equals one 12-ounce can of beer.

 Smaller people, such as petite women, generally have less tolerance for alcohol.
 Drinking on an empty stomach increases your chance of a hangover, as does drinking a lot of drinks very close together.
 People who never or rarely drink are more likely to have a hangover from over-imbibing.
 Mixing beer with hard liquor increases your chance of getting drunk and, thus, experiencing a hangover, because the carbonation in beer makes alcohol absorb into your body faster.